What does financial assistance look like at LuHi?

 - Copies of supporting documentation for household non-taxable income.

-In addition to income and tax documentation noted above, you’ll also need a breakdown of your monthly expenses, annual expenses, assets and liabilities and a few other details.
-There is also a one-time fee of $30 for FACTS to process your application.
+In addition to income and tax documentation noted above, you’ll need a breakdown of your monthly expenses, annual expenses, assets and liabilities and a few other details.
+There is a one-time fee of $40 for FACTS to process your application.

 We understand that this process can be daunting.
-Please rest assured that our financial aid staff is well versed in all aspects of tuition assistance and scholarships.
-In any given school year, 50% - 65% of our students access some form of financial aid.
-We will be there with you every step of the way because we believe in what Lutheran High School has to offer and want the best for each and every student who walks through the doors.
+Please rest assured that our financial aid staff is well-versed in all aspects of tuition assistance and scholarships.
+In any given school year, 55% - 70% of our students access some form of financial aid.